jere1882/dl-blog/content/blog/transformer-architectures.md

 Unlike the original Transformer encoder which processes text in a unidirectional (left-to-right) manner, BERT uses bidirectional context, allowing it to understand words based on their surrounding words in both directions.

 *The original transformer we described above presents the self attention mechanism that is already able to attend to words before and after a given word in the input sequence.
 BERT is specifically designed to leverage this in a more structured way by using specific pretraining tasks that force the model to rely on what's after and before e.g. predict the missing word.
-So, the original Transformer encoder does indeed use bidirectional attention in practice, but BERT’s pretraining methodology with MLM explicitly enhances its ability to leverage and understand bidirectional context.*
+So, the original Transformer encoder does indeed use bidirectional attention in practice, but BERT’s pretraining methodology with MLM explicitly enhances its ability to leverage and understand bidirectional context.*￼￼

 * Human level performance on a variety of language tasks such as question answering, sentiment classification
 * Uses WordPiece tokenization, which is somewhere in between mord-level and character-level sequences.